JRazek/reduce_kernel/task.md

 let block_size = MAX_BLOCK_LEN.min(optimal_subinput_len);
 assert!(block_size.is_power_of_two());
 ```
+Power of 2 block size is used to ensure that reduce kernel will not skip any element while iterating over strides.

 Assume for simplicity that MAX_BLOCK_LEN=4.
 Each of these boxes will need to be reduced with 2 separate blocks of size 4.
 The problem is each of such "block level" reduction will only be capable of reducing 4 elements at once.
 Thus we will be again left with 2 elements to reduce for each box.

 ### Solution 1

 use the following planning algorithm
 ```rust
 struct ReduceStep {